-Revised documentation shall include the revision date on the submission cover page, the Model Identification page, and in each revised page footnote.
+Revised documentation shall include a distinct notification letter.
+The revision date shall be included on the submission cover page, the Model Identification page, and in each revised page footnote.
 All revised file names submitted shall include the revision date, the abbreviated name of the modeling organization, the standards year, and the form name (when applicable) in the file name.